 The Museum also includes numerous chocolate sculptures designed by some of Catalonia’s best pastry chefs.

 A very “sweet-tasting” museum

-The Museu de la Xocolata is a surprising and unique museum that features interesting information on the history and production of chocolate.
+The Museu de la Xocolata in Barcelona is a surprising and unique museum that features interesting information on the history and production of chocolate.
 In our opinion, this museum is well worth visiting, as it is one of a kind.